ThiagoKS-7/Python-DS/README.md

 - [Authors](#authors)

 ## 🧐 About <a name = "about"></a>
-Simple Factory Method designed Python for Data Science design patterns
+Simple Factory Method designed Python for Data Science exercises

 ## ⛏️ Built Using <a name = "built_using"></a>